0xDBFB7/synchrotron-project/deconvolution_notes.md

-however, this seems to use a non-energy-varying gaussian, whereas the true gaussian of the experimental system changes by many orders of magnitude over the eneryg. maybe at each grid point a different-sized gaussian width parameter could be used... actually, it doesn't even need to be gaussian. the input there could be the true "undulator and monochromator" output, since it's just going to be convolved with the core-hole gaussian.
+however, this seems to use a non-energy-varying gaussian, whereas the true gaussian of the experimental system changes by many orders of magnitude over the eneryg. maybe at each grid point a different-sized gaussian width parameter could be used...

+actually, it doesn't even need to be gaussian. the input there could be the true "undulator and monochromator" output, since it's just going to be convolved with the core-hole gaussian.

+# that's key

-In fact, this technique flat-out *won't work* with much of the data from the VLS-PGM. maybe a second grid (or just break into small segments) on a much coarser grid can be used to implement a variable
+In fact, this technique flat-out *won't work* with much of the data from the VLS-PGM. maybe a second grid (or just break into small segments) on a much coarser grid can be used to implement a variable PSF.
+Fister et al don't need this because they're only working with small segments of a spectrum.

 use a high-order polynomial to approximate the instrument response